asolidum/changeblog/content/posts/securing-changeblog-images/index.md

 ```
 The above script removes geotag info on any added/modified pre-committed files.
 Note, if you're interested in trying this out yourself, make sure you have [exiftool][exiftool.link] installed locally on your machine.

-Occasionally we'll want to retain the image geolocation data and this can be achieved temporarily by using the `--no-verify` option when performing a `git commit`.
+Occasionally we'll want to retain the image geolocation data and can temporarily achieve this by using the `--no-verify` option when performing a `git commit`.

 ## Alternative solutions/enhancements